jamessan85/splinter_and_dust/README.md

 4. Create test logins for both trade and customer to see the differences and upload products on the trade logins to see how the accounts work.

 ## Testing
-Testing was done was with the help of friends and colleagues using multiple devices.
+Testing was done was with the help of friends and colleagues using multiple devices and then reported back to myself any issues that were found.

 ### Issues found